ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 # Refactoring `MoveTransform`
 Almost **all code benefits from refactoring** at some point, whether to improve readability, maintainability, or flexibility.
 By revisiting our MoveTransform component, we can make it **cleaner**, **more modular**, and capable of handling a wider range of scenarios without changing its core behavior.

-In the case of our `MoveTransform` component we address the features mentioned above.
+In the case of our `MoveTransform` component, we address the features mentioned above.

 ## Create Properties for Speed and Direction
 Currently, our MoveTransform component stores data (variables) directly.
 In programming, this is known as a **field**.